 Charges for Cutting To Size

 We can quote your project.
-Basic shop charges are $90 per hour with a $15 minimum.
+Basic shop charges start at $15 minimum.

 Send us your list and we will provide you a quote.

 But be aware that building a woodworking project requires you to be able to perform on-the-fly precision adjustments.
 Such as with fitting joinery together.
 If you have someone else cut your parts for you, you still need to be able to finesse your project together.
 Trim to length, square up the corners, finish sand, finesse to fit, etc.

 But let's discuss hardwood lumber and why it's random in size.
 The hardwood industry aims to serve furniture makers, cabinetmakers, artists, and other types of custom craftsmen.
 And because of that, their projects are frequently custom -- that means there are no standard sizes that will work for everybody.
 So, selling wood that's been processed down into uniform sizes only adds needless labor, machining, waste material and therefore cost.

 Random sizes are also a matter of practicality.
 Trees are roundish and random in size, too.
 So the lumber each tree yeilds is random.

 Why pay the extra cost for pre-cut dimensional sizes if you're just going to cut down to whatever your project needs anyway?
 Random will do, and random will cost you less.

 We suggest you kick back and watch the video above.

 Basically?
 The way hardwood lumber is bought and sold doesn't make any sense when you're new to this stuff and you're probably thinking, "why does this have to be so confusing?"

 Fret not!
 We're here to help - start with the video.